 1000 most useful Ukrainian words.
 It is an ebook and a set of flashcards.

 Go online.
 Remember: this tip is for people who are able to stay focused even with full access to Snapchat and Instagram.
 There are plenty of applications that help you memorize new words faster.

-My all-time favourite is Quizlet.
+My all-time favorite is Quizlet.
 It allows you to create sets of words.
-Type in the word and the app will suggest a definition / translation.
-When you’ve got everything you need, you can benefit from interactive flashcards, learning programs and even test yourself.
+Type in the word, and the app will suggest a definition / translation.
+When you’ve got everything you need, you can benefit from interactive flashcards, learning programs, and even test yourself.
 Here, try this 😉

 If you’re using Chrome, you should try out the Burning Vocabulary extension.
 It allows you to save unknown words in one click.
 In this way, you can read in Ukrainian and enrich your vocabulary faster and easier.